donejs/donejs/site/pages/developingwithgit.md

 ./getjmvc -p public/
 @codeend

-Install a different branch (used to install the 2.0 branches for steal, jquerymx, and funcunit).
+Install a different branch (used to install the 2.0 branches for steal, canjs, jquerypp, and funcunit).
 @codestart text
 ./getjmvc -b 2.0
 @codeend